South Park controversies: Depiction of Donald Trump and White House response

 The episode depicted President Donald Trump suing the town of South Park.
 It mocked Paramount's $16 million settlement with Donald Trump over Kamala Harris's 60 Minutes interview, the Paramount/Skydance merger, Trump administration attacks on free speech and entertainment companies, and Trump's "tiny penis".
-The episode, and other following episodes showed Trump and the South Park personification of the Christian Devil having a comedic Homosexual relationship.
+The episode, and other following episodes showed Trump and the South Park personification of the Christian Devil having a comedic homosexual relationship, with Satan eventually getting pregnant by him and suffering routine abuse.

 The Trump administration responded to the episode on July 24 in a statement issued by White House Assistant Press Secretary Taylor Rogers:

 "The Left's hypocrisy truly has no end — for years they have come after South Park for what they labeled as 'offense'[sic] content, but suddenly they are praising the show.
 Just like the creators of South Park, the Left has no authentic or original content, which is why their popularity continues to hit record lows.
 This show hasn't been relevant for over 20 years and is hanging on by a thread with uninspired ideas in a desperate attempt for attention.
 President Trump has delivered on more promises in just six months than any other president in our country's history — and no fourth-rate show can derail President Trump's hot streak."

 The day after the airing of the episode, series co-creator Trey Parker joked that he was "terribly sorry" for it at their panel during San Diego Comic-Con.

 Following episodes in Season 27 and Season 28 would continue to mock Trump, his administration and supporters.

 Controversies unrelated to the show's content

 April Fools' Day prank

 One of Parker and Stone's earliest responses to the show being condemned as "nothing but bad animation and fart jokes" was creating a show-within-the-show about two even-more-crudely-drawn characters named Terrance and Phillip who do little else but flatulate around each other.
 The child characters on the show find Terrance and Phillip, who debuted in the season one (1997) episode "Death", to be hysterical, while their parents find them to be horribly offensive.
 An entire episode featuring the duo aired on April 1, 1998 in lieu of an episode that was supposed to continue from the show's previous episode from four weeks earlier, which ended with a cliffhanger promising to reveal the identity of Cartman's father in the show's next airing.
 Several fans were angered by the April Fools' Day prank, to which Comedy Central received 2,000 email complaints.
 Following this, Comedy Central moved the planned air date of the next show up a month so that fans could sooner watch the actual show they originally expected to see.
+When the episode was aired in the UK on Sky One and Channel 4, it was aired as a season finale, with the recap of the previous episode edited out.